 While instruction is virtual, students can access free Wi-Fi in the parking lots on both the San Bernardino and Palm Desert campuses.
-At San Bernardino, Wi-Fi access points are located in Parking Structures East and West, as well as Parking Lot N. At Palm Desert, the Wi-Fi access point is in the parking lot closest to the Indian Wells Theatre (Lot A).
+At San Bernardino, Wi-Fi access points are located in Parking Structures East and West, Parking Lot B (Near the campus electrical sub-station building, as well as Parking Lot N. At Palm Desert, the Wi-Fi access point is in the parking lot closest to the Indian Wells Theatre (Lot A).